petermcguire/spotherotest/README.md

 Simple integration testing is included, which is accessible by running `make run-tests` in the root directory.

 ## Notes
-- This solution is built with Kotlin and the SPring Boot framework.
+- This solution is built with Kotlin and the [Spring Boot](https://spring.io/projects/spring-boot) framework.
 Spring Boot was chosen as it is the industry standard Kotlin web framework.
 - Only integration testing is carried out.
 Preferably unit testing would be also included.
 - Command line testing output is very messy.
 Use of Intellij is much nicer.
 - `api-server` has no db auto reconnect or delayed start until a db is connected.